-- (i) make reasonable current and future capacity estimates for its critical technology systems; - (ii) conduct capacity stress tests to determine the ability of its-criticalthose systems to perform its regulation functions in an accurate, timely and efficient manner; - (iii) review and keep current the development and testing methodology of those systems; and - (iv) review the vulnerability of those systems to internal and external threats including physical hazards and natural disasters. - c.
-IIROC must cause to be performed an independent review, in accordance with established audit procedures and standards, of its controls for ensuring that it is in compliance with paragraph (b) above, and conduct a review by its Board of the report containing the recommendations and conclusions of the independent review.
-This term and condition the term and condition in paragraph (b) above will not apply if: - (i) the information technology provider retained by IIROC is required, either by law or otherwise, to conduct an annual independent review; and - (ii) IIROC's Board obtains and reviews annually a copy of the independent review report of its information technology provider to ensure that it has controls in place to address the matters outlined in paragraphparagraphs (a) and (b) above.

-d.
-IIROC must, periodically or at the request of the Commission, benchmark surveillance systems and services provided by its information technology providers against comparable systems and services available from other third-party technology providers.
+- (i) make reasonable current and future capacity estimates for its critical technology systems; - (ii) conduct capacity stress tests to determine the ability of those systems to perform its regulation functions in an accurate, timely and efficient manner; - (iii) review and keep current the development and testing methodology of those systems; and - (iv) review the vulnerability of those systems to internal and external threats including physical hazards and natural disasters. - c.
+The term and condition in paragraph (b) above will not apply if: - (i) the information technology provider retained by IIROC is required, either by law or otherwise, to conduct an annual independent review; and - (ii) IIROC's Board obtains and reviews annually a copy of the independent review report of its information technology provider to ensure that it has controls in place to address the matters outlined in paragraphs (a) and (b) above. - d.
+IIROC must, periodically or at the request of the Commission, benchmark surveillance systems and services provided by its information technology providers against comparable systems and services available from other thirdparty technology providers.